-Dr. Carlson performed a minimally invasive outpatient procedure called an ankle arthroscopy.
-“Basically I used an ankle scope to clean up the inflammation in her ankle joint and sutured the tendon to repair the tear.
+Ankle scopes allow surgeons to clean up the inflammation in an ankle joint and sutured the tendon to repair the tear.

 2. Stretch before and after your walks.
 Calf and leg stretches are key, and if you have heel pain, roll a frozen water bottle along your foot and heel to reduce inflammation in tendons and muscles.

 3. Consistent pain needs attention: Don’t ignore foot or ankle pain that doesn’t subside with reduced activity over a 2-3 week period.
 Putting off or working through the pain can mean more significant injuries that sideline you later.

 For Breanna Fitzpatrick, three months after her own ankle surgery, she was up and running again, enjoying her afternoons walking her dog.
 Her ankle was pain free: “It’s so great to be back on my feet!”